-Once this conjecture is proved, one only needs to consider these bounded complements of plt type.
-Obviously they lie in a flat algebraic family.
-After we make a stractification of the base of this family, we may assume that for each strata the restricted family admits a fiberwise log resolution (up to an \'etale morphism).
-Similar to \cite{BLX19}, but in this case we only look at those stratum whose dual complexes of lc places are one dimensional.
-We then have following result.
+Once this conjecture is proved, one only needs to consider these bounded plt complements.
+Obviously they lie in an algebraic family.
+After we make a stractification of the base of this family, we may assume that for each stratum the restricted family admits a fiberwise log resolution (up to an \'etale morphism).
+Similar to \cite{BLX19}, but in this case we only look at those strata whose dual complexes of lc places are zero dimensional.
+We then have the following result.

 \begin{theorem} Given a log Fano pair $(X,\Delta)$ with $\delta(X,\Delta)\leq 1$.
 Assume Conjecture \ref{bounded plt} is true, then there exists a prime divisor $E$ over $X$ such that $\delta(X,\Delta)=\frac{A_{X,\Delta}(E)}{S_{X,\Delta}(E)}$. \end{theorem}